lawmurray/gpu-course/README.md

 # Foundations of GPU Computing: Example Code

 This code accompanies the course [Foundations of GPU Computing](https://indii.org/gpu-course/) (coming soon).
-It implements a simple feed-forward neural network in C, using CUDA language extensions and the cuBLAS library to run on GPU.
+It implements a simple feed-forward neural network in C, using CUDA and cuBLAS to run on Nvidia GPUs.
+The code includes the forward and backward (gradient) passes, and an Adam optimizer for training.

 The purpose of using C is to reinforce the foundational lessons of the course, forcing us to be explicit about each step: each memory allocation, each kernel call, each stream synchronization.

 ## License